jan-revay/initPC/README.md

    2. <https://stackoverflow.com/questions/13846300/how-to-make-git-pull-use-rebase-by-default-for-all-my-repositories>
 1. Identify which machine am I running on and add machine specific install scripts e.g. on 9950x add hddoff alias (or detect all HDDs and create the alias on the fly)
+    1. Create a hash function that will take mainboard serial number, network card MAC number, amount of RAM and CPU model as an input and produce a hash that I will use to distinguish my different machines.
+Have a more thorough look at `dmidecode` command...

 ## Keyboard layout plans